 In the clinical clerkships at the affiliated hospitals, students interact with the nurses, family practitioners, specialists, and lab technicians.
 Students are also exposed to these interprofessional skills during bedside teaching.
-These interactions are graded as part of soft skills and professionalism via the Clinical Evaluation Form which are to be filled out by the preceptor physician.
-The Associate Dean - Clinical will ensure that each preceptor has been provided an evaluation form to be signed.
-For knowledge and comprehension students are evaluated throughout rotation during rounds, discussions, case presentations, MiniCEX and assignments.
+These interactions are graded as part of soft skills and professionalism via the Clinical Evaluation Form.
+Evaluation forms are to be filled out by the preceptor physician.
+The Clinical Dean will ensure that each preceptor has been provided an evaluation form to be signed.
+For knowledge and comprehension students are evaluated throughout rotation during rounds, discussions, case presentations and assignments.
+Students take Mid and End of clerkship MCQs examinations.
+NBME examination is taken during the last week of rotation.

-The preceptor will send the completed evaluations to the Associate Dean - Clinical to be returned to the Dean office at AUB.
+The preceptor will send the completed evaluations to the Clinical Dean to be returned to the Dean office at AUB.
 The complete evaluations will remain in the student's file.
 Evaluations at the end of each rotation are reflected on the transcript.
-Information on the evaluations is to be used for graduation (promotion), assessment, and MSPE purposes.
+Information on the evaluations are to be used for graduation (promotion), assessment, and MSPE purposes.